drinking-code/cherry-soda/README.md

     return (
         <Fragment>
-            {/* The ref object must be passed here with "ref" to assign this node */}
+            {/* The ref object must be passed here as "ref" to assign this node */}
             <button ref={addButton}>+</button>
             {/* The state object can be used here just like that.
             It'll be converted to a number (or rather a string) internally. */}